SVG

 Peter Rough:

-Well, if were heading into headlong into a JCPOA 2.0, General Amidror, how should Israel react?
+Well, if we’re heading into headlong into a JCPOA 2.0, General Amidror, how should Israel react?
 I mean, what are Israel's policy options going forward?

 Yaakov Amidror: